Armond H. DeLalio

-Armond Hector DeLalio (July 17, 1917 – January 5, 1952) was a highly decorated United States Marine Corps lieutenant colonel.
+Armond Hector DeLalio (17 July 1917 – 5 January 1952) was a highly decorated United States Marine Corps lieutenant colonel.
 He was awarded the Navy Cross during World War II and later became the first Marine aviator to be designated as a helicopter pilot.

 Early life and career

-Armond H. DeLalio was born on July 17, 1917, in Plainview, New York.
+Armond H. DeLalio was born on 17 July 1917, in Plainview, New York.
 DeLalio grew up on a farm and often spent his free time watching planes take off from Republic Airfield in East Farmingdale, New York.

-He entered the NROTC while he was studying aeronautical engineering in college.
+He entered the Naval Reserve Officers Training Corps while he was studying aeronautical engineering in college.
 DeLalio entered the Marine Corps and completed aviation training at Naval Air Station Pensacola, Florida.

 World War II

-DeLalio was assigned to Marine Corps Air Station Ewa in Hawaii, and was there when the Japanese attacked Pearl Harbor on December 7, 1941.
+DeLalio was assigned to Marine Corps Air Station Ewa in Hawaii, and was there when the Japanese attacked Pearl Harbor on 7 December 1941.
 After the attack, DeLalio earned a commendation flying a plane to Midway and was assigned to Marine Scout Bombing Squadron 241, Marine Aircraft Group 22, where he was made the third section leader.

-During the battle of Midway on May 4, 1942, Captain DeLalio attacked a Japanese aircraft carrier with his Douglas SBD-2 Dauntless dive bomber.
+During the Battle of Midway on 4 June 1942, Captain DeLalio attacked the Japanese aircraft carrier Hiryū with his Douglas SBD-2 Dauntless dive bomber.
 He dove as low as 400 feet despite heavy enemy fire which damaged his plane before he released his bomb.
 His squadron leader, Lofton R. Henderson, was killed during this action.
 DeLalio was able to return to his base despite inclement weather.
-Early the next day, DeLalio participated in a dive bombing attack on a Japanese battleship.
+Early the next day, DeLalio participated in a dive bombing attack on a Japanese heavy cruiser.
 For his actions during the battle, DeLalio was awarded the Navy Cross in November.

-Following the battle, DeLalio was assigned to The Pentagon where he oversaw the development of helicopters.
+Following the battle, DeLalio was assigned to the Pentagon where he oversaw the development of helicopters.
 In 1944, he began flying Navy helicopters at Floyd Bennett Field in Brooklyn.
-From April to June 1945, Major DeLalio was the commanding officer of Marine Carrier Fighter Squadron 351 during the battle of Okinawa.
+From April to June 1945, Major DeLalio was the commanding officer of Marine Fighting Squadron 351 (VMF-351) during the Battle of Okinawa.

 Post-war career

-On August 8, 1946, DeLalio became the first Marine to be certified as a helicopter pilot.
+On 8 August 1946, DeLalio became the first Marine to be certified as a helicopter pilot.
 He was the 16th Naval aviator to become a certified helicopter pilot.